Geometry Aware Meta-Learning Neural Network for Joint Phase and Precoder Optimization in RIS: Results

-We plot the weighted sum rate against the power in dBm in Fig. \ref{fig:comp} for $N=100$.
-We compare the proposed GAMN algorithm against the state-of-the-art Gradient based manifold meta learning (GMML) algorithm proposed in \cite{zhu2024robust}.
-In order to infer the impact of the complex-valued PL network, we plot results with the PL network having real valued weights which we denote as GAMNreal.
-Further, we include the Euler factor in all the algorithms mentioned above and tune them accordingly for the best results.
-From the plot, we infer that GAMN with the Euler factor set to $10$ gives the best results across the total power.
-Also, while the value of $h$ significantly improves the results of the GAMN algorithm, it does not improve GMML (i.e., we incorporated the Euler factor into GMML) or GAMNreal much.
-The proposed complex valued PL network when combined with the appropriately tuned Euler factor yields the best results, both across power and across the number of RIS elements $N$ which is shown in Fig. \ref{fig:compn}.
-We set the total power to be $10$ dBm for Fig. \ref{fig:compn}.
-We observe $1.8$ dBm of power gain from Fig. \ref{fig:comp} comparing GAMN with $h=10$ and GMML.
-GAMN outperforms GMML by a weighted sum rate difference of $0.7$ bps with $10$ dBm power and $N=100$.
+In Fig. \ref{fig:P}, we plot the weighted sum rate versus the total transmit power for $N=100$ and $M=64$.
+We compare the proposed GAMN algorithm with the state-of-the-art Gradient-based Manifold Meta-Learning (GMML) algorithm proposed in \cite{zhu2024robust}, as well as the traditional alternating optimization method \cite{li2020weighted}.
+To evaluate the impact of the complex-valued PL network, we also include a version of GAMN in which the PL network uses real-valued weights, denoted as GAMNreal.
+Furthermore, we incorporate the Euler factor into all the aforementioned algorithms and tune their parameters for optimal performance.
+From the plot, we observe that GAMN with the Euler factor set to $10$ achieves the best performance across all power levels.
+In addition, although the value of $h$ significantly improves the performance of GAMN, it does not yield substantial improvements for GMML or GAMNreal.

-We give the convergence plot of our algorithm and the GMML algorithm with the total power set at $10$ dBm and appropriately tuned Euler factor in Fig. \ref{fig:conv2}.
-We observe that GAMN is able to converge faster than the GMML algorithm by an order of nearly $100$ epochs, owing to the manifold based optimization and the Euler factor we incorporate into our algorithm.
-Optimization over manifolds reduces the search space and speeds up convergence to the global minimum, which accounts for the faster convergence rate.
+In Fig. \ref{fig:N} and Fig. \ref{fig:M}, we plot the weighted sum rate versus the number of RIS elements ($N$) and the number of BS antennas ($M$).
+We clearly observe that the proposed GAMN method with an Euler factor of 10 outperforms both the state-of-the-art GMML method and the traditional optimization approach.
+Moreover, the proposed complex-valued PL network, when combined with an appropriately tuned Euler factor, achieves the best performance for different values of the number of RIS elements $N$ and the number of BS antennas $M$.

+We observe $1.8$ dB of power gain from Fig. \ref{fig:P} comparing GAMN with $h=10$ and GMML.
+GAMN outperforms GMML by a weighted sum rate difference of $0.7$ bps with $10$ dBm power.
+Furthermore, GAMN outperforms the traditional AO baseline by $0.86$ bps at $10$ dBm power and a power gain of $2.6$ dB.

+\textbf{Complexity analysis: } The computational cost of the SINR evaluation is dominated by the term \( h_k^{H} \Theta G w_j \), whose computation requires \( O(K^{2} M N) \) multiplications.
+When this cost is combined with the iterative structure of the algorithm, where \( N_e \) denotes the number of epochs, \( N_o \) the number of outer iterations per epoch, and \( N_i \) the number of inner iterations within each outer iteration, the total computational complexity becomes \( O(N_e N_o N_i K^{2} M N) \), which is the same as for \cite{zhu2024robust}.
+Our choice of optimizer introduces no further computational overhead beyond this dominant term.
+Importantly, no cubic-order terms appear in the complexity expression, since the method does not rely on matrix inversions as in alternating optimization \cite{li2020weighted}.